Free unclaimed money!

 For instance, if you had a safety deposit box, or perhaps a security deposit on an apartment you rented, it’s most likely the money will still be in the state, and you may be able to get it back.

-There’s a nonprofit group called the National Association of Unclaimed Property Advisers (NAUPA), and its mission in life is to reconnect you to any money that is yours.
+There’s a nonprofit group called the National Association of Unclaimed Property Advisers (NAUPA), and its mission in life is to reconnect you with any money that is yours.

 It is nationwide, covering all 50 states and DC, and it has a website through which you can check.